dotnet/csharpstandard/standard/expressions.md

 <!-- markdownlint-enable MD028 -->
 > *Note*: The array co-variance rules ([§16.6](arrays.md#166-array-covariance)) permit a value of an array type `A[]` to be a reference to an instance of an array type `B[]`, provided an implicit reference conversion exists from `B` to `A`.
 Because of these rules, assignment to an array element of a *reference_type* requires a run-time check to ensure that the value being assigned is compatible with the array instance.
 In the example
 >
-> <!-- Example: {template:"standalone-console", name:"SimpleAssignment1", expectedException:"ArrayTypeMismatchException"} -->
+> <!-- IncompleteExample: {template:"standalone-console", name:"SimpleAssignment1", expectedException:"ArrayTypeMismatchException"} -->
 > ```csharp
 > string[] sa = new string[10];
 > object[] oa = sa;